A comparative study of the dynamic critical behavior of the four-state Potts like models: RESULTS AND DISCUSSIONS

-Although the estimates of the exponents $\theta$ and $z$ for the BW model seem to be with a good precision, the results for the IMTSI model seem to have a large error.
-In addition, the estimates obtained for $\theta$ in Ref. \cite{Dasilva2004} show a considerable difference between the two techniques employed to the FSP model.
-So, in order to estimate a more precise value of the exponent $x_0$, we reobtain the exponents $\theta$ and $z$ for the FSP and IMTSI models by using the time correlation of the magnetization \cite{Tome1996}
+Although the estimates of the exponents $\theta $ and $z$ for the BW model are known with good precision, the results for the 3TU model exhibit large error bars.
+In addition, estimates obtained for $\theta $ in previous papers \cite{Fernandes2006b,Dasilva2004} show considerable differences between the two techniques employed to study the FSP model.
+So, in order to obtain more precise estimates for the exponent $x_{0}$, we decided to reobtain the exponents $\theta $ and $z$ for both FSP and 3TU models by using the time correlation of the magnetization \cite{Tome1998}